microsoft/profile-explorer/docs/docs/assembly-view.md

 ##### Inlinees

-During function inlining, the compiler may preserve additional details about the function code being inlined so that the origin of an instruction can be saved into the debug info file.
-If available, the inlinees (inlined functions) are appended after the source line number, separated by the | letter.
+When a function is inlined, the compiler may keep extra details about the function code that is being inlined so that the original location of an instruction can be saved into the debug info file.
+If available, the inlined functions are added after the source line number, separated by the "|" letter.

-For example, if the function contains a call chain like *foo() -> bar()*, with both calls being inlined, the final instructions will record the fact that they originate from *bar*, which got inlined into *foo*, then *foo* inlined into the function.
+For example, if a function contains a call chain like "foo() -> bar()", and both calls are inlined, the final instructions will indicate that they come from "bar", which was inlined into "foo", and then "foo" was inlined into the function.

-*Hovering* over the inlinee shows a tooltip with the call path (stack trace) of the functions inlined at that point.
-To copy this info to clipboard, first *click* the inlinee, then press *Ctrl+C*:
+*Hovering* over the inlined function shows a tooltip with the call path (stack trace) of the functions inlined at that point.
+To copy this information to the clipboard, first click the inlined function, then press *Ctrl+C*.

 [![Profiling UI screenshot](img/assembly-inlinees_926x222.png){: style="width:500px"}](img/assembly-inlinees_926x222.png){:target="_blank"}